open-component-model/ocm-spec/doc/01-model/02-elements.md

 - Centrally defined type names managed by the OCM organization

-  These types use flat names following a camel case scheme with the first character in lower case (for example `ociArtifact`).
+  These types use flat names following a camel case scheme with the first character in lower case, for example `ociArtifact`.

   Their format is described by the following regular expression: